The apostrophe has two functions we all remember from sixth-grade English class.

 Apostrophes always point downward.
-If the smart-quote conversion feature of your writing system is on (see straight and curly quotes), then type an apostrophe with the same key you use to type a straight single quote (
+If the smart-quote feature of your writing system is activated (see straight and curly quotes), you type an apostrophe with the same key you use to type a straight single quote (

 This will be displayed as:

 To get this result, you have two choices.
-You can manually delete the incorrect marks and type apostrophes directly.
-Or you can type straight single quotes twice:
+You can manually delete the incorrect marks and type apostrophes directly (using the key combinations above).
+Or you can type two single quotes:

 These will be displayed as:

-Then you can delete the unneeded opening single quotes, getting you back to:
+Then you can delete the unneeded opening single quotes: